Aalsterse vla

-Aalsterse vla (also spelled Aalsterse vlaai) is a traditional pie from Belgium, originating from the city and surrounding region of Aalst in East Flanders.
+Aalsterse vla (also spelled Aalsterse vlaai) is a traditional pie from Belgium, originating from the city and surrounding region of Aalst in East Flanders, Belgium.
 It is recognised as part of the local culinary heritage of Flanders.

 It is made from a bread pudding base containing mastel (a local bread), speculaas or ontbijtkoek, brown sugar and spices, giving it a dark colour and caramelised flavour.
 Unlike many Belgian pies, Aalsterse vla does not contain fruit.

 Preparation

 The traditional version of the recipe uses mastel, a small round aniseed bread typical of Aalst.
 Mastel is soaked and mixed with peperkoek, brown sugar, syrup, eggs and spices such as mace or clove.
 The dough is then baked in a shallow round pan.

 Modern recipes may include speculaas crumbs or raisins, although traditional bakers in Aalst consider these variations non-authentic.
 Special metal baking pans for Aalsterse vla are still sold at markets in Aalst.